 Yet they are under threat, with a very real possibility of extinction for many species.
 Invasive plants and animals brought over by humans either on purpose or by accident, are causing serious harm to our indigenous wildlife.
 Native species are being consumed, killed, or out-competed for resources.
 Thankfully a huge effort is underway to tackle this problem, and ensure our native species are here for generations to come.

 At present the Maketu spit is one of the least modified dune systems in the Western Bay of Plenty.
-However pest plants such as pampas and marram grass, gorse, radiata pine, boxthorn and tree lupin would, if left unchecked, change the nature and biology of the spit by smothering open sand areas desired by nesting birds, and providing coverage for mammalian predators.
+However, pest plants such as pampas, marram grass, gorse, radiata pine, boxthorn and tree lupin would, if left unchecked, change the nature and biology of the spit by smothering open sand areas desired by nesting birds, and providing coverage for mammalian predators.
 Habitat restoration is vital to ensure the continued survival of the spit for native biodiversity, and as an invaluable natural protection from storms and other natural events.

 MOWS members help to control pest plants through hand weeding, herbicide use, using chainsaws and diggers to remove invasive trees and gorse, and re-planting native species.

 Careless discarding of litter, chemicals and waste have a serious impact on the environment and our native flora and fauna.
 Fishing debris is a particular problem around Maketu, with birds regularly being found entangled in it, or having died from swallowing it.
-On one occasion, two Variable oystercatchers were found tied to each other by fishing line.
-They were rescued by MOWS members and disentangled, allowing them a much better fate than if they had not been seen and caught.
+On one occasion, two variable oystercatchers were found tied to each other by fishing line.
+Luckily they were still alive, and were rescued by MOWS members and disentangled, allowing them a much better fate than if they had not been seen and caught.